1. Don Bradman's 99.94 Test Career Batting Average

 In 80 Test cricket innings, Don Bradman -- aka 'The Don' -- scored his runs at an average of 99.94.
 The next guy on the Test batting averages list managed a tick over 60.
 We can do all sorts of mathematical comparisons with these numbers but they would all show one thing: Bradman is the best batsman the game has seen.
 That Test average of 99.94 is a number you need to know, a kind of shorthand for Bradman's exceptional talent.
 Just for good measure, his overall first-class average of 95.14 is unlikely to be beaten either.

 Murali was only 20 when he first bowled for Sri Lanka.
 He turned a few heads with his unusual style, not to mentioned sparked a few controversies, but it soon proved effective as he baffled batsmen around the world.
-Nearly 20 years later, he had 800 Test wickets and 534 one-day international wickets -- both records.
+Nearly 20 years later, he had 800 Test wickets, 534 one-day international wickets -- both records -- as well as 13 Twenty20 International wickets.
 For someone to challenge Muralitharan's numbers, they would have to be capable of bowling for long periods of a match, remain injury-free for two decades, and be consistently amongst the best bowlers on the international circuit.
 It's conceivable, but they will have to be as freakish as Murali.

 3. Jack Hobbs' 61,760 First-Class Runs